 The Application to Graduate: Students must file an application to graduate with the Graduate School of Arts and Sciences Office for the semester in which they intend to defend their dissertation.
 Deadlines vary, but typically the application for January graduation is due November 1; for May graduation the deadline is February 1; for September graduation the deadline is July 1.

 The Dissertation Committee: The dissertation is written under the supervision of the first and second readers who approved the prospectus.
-It is the responsibility of the student and the first reader to assemble the Dissertation Defense Committee, which consists of at least five members: the first and second readers, the examining chair (who cannot be a reader), and at least two additional committee members.
+It is the responsibility of the student and the first reader to assemble the Dissertation Defense Committee, which consists of at least five members: the first and second readers, the examining chair, and at least two additional committee members.
 In some instances, students may have a third reader on their committee and one additional committee member.
 A maximum of six committee members is allowed.
 Students should finalize their additional committee members approximately two months prior to the defense.
 They must be members of the Graduate School Faculty of Boston University, either by regular or special appointment.

 The manuscript should be given to the first and second reader at least six weeks before the defense.
 After all revisions have been made for the readers, the final version of the manuscript should be given to all other committee members at least four weeks before the defense.